usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 {{% /tab %}}
 {{< /tabs >}}

-The `flat` merge directive will produce an unstructured catalog with the following requirements:
+The *flat* merge directive will produce an unstructured catalog with the following requirements:
-- All included controls are output to the target as a flat list directly under "catalog".
+All included controls are output to the target as a flat list directly under `catalog`.
-- Any included "[loose params](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/#d2e622-head)" are output to the target as a flat list directly under "catalog".
+- Any included "[*loose parameters*](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/#d2e622-head) are output to the target as a flat list directly under `catalog`.
 - Any groups are discarded.

 An [`as-is`](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/#d2e854-head) directive is used to reproduce the structure of the source documents in the target catalog.